Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 His response was that he had never had anyone complain before.
 The company's response on the other hand was they didn't care!
 I have been paying premiums for insurance that really doesn't exist.
 I paid premiums for a co-worker and the insurance didn't cover skin checks or her doctor's visits either.
 I ended up paying for doctor's visits and insurance premiums.
 I want my premiums back!

-American Republic Insurance Co. expert review by Joseph Burns
+American Republic Insurance Co. author review by Joseph Burns

 American Republic Insurance was founded just before the Great Depression, and it is now a national insurer offering customized health insurance plans.